Aichi-Chang/SEI-Project-3/README.md

 - For this project, we have used React Hooks.
 It makes the code cleaner and easier to read.

-- We used the Uber's React Map GL package for Mapbox for our community page, it has the popup function so user will be able to check the information quickly.
+- We used the Uber's React Map GL package for Mapbox for our community page, it has the popup function so the user will be able to check the information quickly.

 - I wrote the comment feature for the project.
-As we have several pages require this feature, I have pulled the comment form itself out to a common component, but pass a props ***updateData*** back to setData, so once user left a comment, it will push to our single article's comment array and get rendered.
+As we have several pages require this feature, I have pulled the comment form itself out to a common component, but pass props ***updateData*** back to setData, so once the user left a comment, it will push to our single article's comment array and get rendered.

 ***single article component***